Svendolin/All-about-HACK/readme.md

 - The data is stored in the database and can be retrieved from there.

 _**Post Request (Also mentioned in PHP Repository)**_
 - Frontend sends data to the backend (e.g. username and password) and the backend checks if the data is correct.
 Post ADDS data to the database.

+**=> The aim is to prevent HTML code from being entered in the first place by rewriting the character.
+Thus, "<" characters are often replaced**
 <br />
 <br />